-At the end of the road you free yourself and that’s truly the living I Ching—it’s about the way life really happens.
+At the end of the road you free yourself and that is truly the living I Ching—it’s about the way life really happens.
 Then the questions become: Can you recognize the subtlety of the energies?
 Do you have the capacity to recognize the emptiness?
 Do you have the perseverance, the warrior spirit, necessary to go through what it takes?
-If you do life is easier and if you don’t life can be harder.
+If you do life is easier, and if you don’t, life can be harder.

 Two people in the same circumstances can see things very differently.
 The first can respond to unexpected difficulties with “Oh well, what are you going to do?” and dust their shoulders off to give things a go again.
 While another person can spend the next 20 years of his life tearing himself up, hating everybody and everything because his expectations weren’t met.

 He has become fixated and can’t change in the way the universe is changing, whereas the first person is able to change with the universe.
-This is not to say that downstream things will always go better for the first person who-he may have something even worse happen to him.
+This is not to say that downstream things will always go better for the first person, who may have something even worse happen to him.
 However, what you can say is that he has internal freedom.

 All anyone can possibly do is the best they can.
 You may be better at a given skill than anybody in the world at a particular moment in time.
 However, given the way things change, at a different moment in time you could just as easily not be the best.
 In the martial arts game, for example, people like to compare one opponent to another and then assume that the one that seems to have absolute confidence will beat the other.

 Well, what about all the times someone had absolute confidence and lost?
 If everyone always hit the jackpot every time they felt they would, well, frankly speaking, a lot of people could be as rich as Bill Gates.